Anosov contact metrics, Dirichlet optimization and entropy: Introduction

 where $X_\alpha$ is the associated Reeb flow, and ask when such energy functional attains its minimum for some almost complex structure $\phi$.
 One can think of such minimizer as the {\em nicest} almost complex structure adapted to a contact manifold.
 In particular, they conjecture that the minimizer of Dirichlet energy functional exists when $X_\alpha$ is {\em regular}, i.e. the orbits of $X_\alpha$ are closed and their orbit space is Hausdorff.

 We note that this problem can be reformulated both in terms of CR geometry and {\em contact Riemannian} geometry.
 More specifically, choosing such almost complex structure $\phi$ gives rise to a CR structure whose associated {\em Tanaka connection} $\leftidx{^*}{\nabla}$ might have non-trivial torsion tensor $\leftidx{^*}{T}$, where vanishing torsion corresponds to the integrability of such CR structure and hence, the existence of a {\em Sasakian structure}.
-One can observe \cite{bl,tanno} that in this case,
+As observed in \cite{bl,tanno}, we have

 where $M$ is $(2n+1)$-dimensional.
 Therefore, optimization of the above Dirichlet energy is equivalent to the optimization problem for the Tanaka torsion.